Skogsøy Webshop Home Travel Gullfjell Contact

 Toads are a common sight on summer nights...
 Shrew sp, liten spissmus Sorex minutus, Tjeldstø

 Mink are numerous throughout Øygarden and are often seen swimming over channels and along the shorelines as they hunt fish and crabs.
-Otter are seen a lot less frequently but there are several families in the area - often they are heard before they are seen - their piping contact call can sound rather bird-like.
-Unfortunately they are regularly found drowned in fishing gear.
+Otter are seen less frequently but there are several families in the area - often they are heard before they are seen - their piping contact call can sound rather bird-like.
+Unfortunately they are regularly found drowned in fishing gear; despite this the number of Otters seem to have been increasing since approximately 2007.

 Mink swimming